ROCm/rocm-install-on-linux/docs/install/rocm-runfile-installer.rst

 The ROCm Runfile Installer requires the following configuration:

 *  Installation of dependency requirements for the ROCm runtime
-*  Installation of dependency requirements for the AMDGPU driver (optional)
+*  Installation of dependency requirements for the AMD GPU Driver (optional)
 *  Sufficient storage space for the installation (100 GB of free space)
 *  A supported Linux distribution